Testosterone and hypogonadism

 Having a zinc deficiency can lead to low testosterone.
-Exactly why a lack of zinc impacts testosterone levels is not fully understood.
-The mineral may affect the cells in the testes that produce testosterone (as opposed to testosterone-producing glands).Can Zinc Treat Hypogonadism?
+Exactly why a lack of zinc impacts testosterone levels isn’t fully understood.
+The mineral may affect the cells in the testes that produce testosterone.

 Research into the effectiveness of zinc for hypogonadism is limited.
 But guided and appropriate supplementation may help raise your testosterone levels.
 One study researched the effects of a magnesium and zinc supplement.
 It found that men who received 30 milligrams of zinc per day showed increased levels of free testosterone in their bodies.